-‘Fortnite’ On The Nintendo Switch Is Great But There’s Room For Improvement
+‘Fortnite’ On The Nintendo Switch Is Great, But There’s Room For Improvement

 According to GameSpot, Fortnite’s matchmaking errors on the Switch first appeared after it was released.
 Evidence of these early matchmaking issues can be seen on Epic Games Forum page.
 The game developer of Fortnite offered a temporary solution to the problem by advising gamers to simply log out and log back in to the game.

 GameSpot has since updated its article about the error revealing that the issue was resolved.
 However, it seems that some Fortnite Switch gamers are still experiencing matchmaking errors, clearly showing that the issue has not been resolved.
-Evidence of this can bee seen on the official Nintendo Switch Fortnite subreddit created by u/Eleluk.
+Evidence of this can bee seen on the official Nintendo Switch Fortnite subreddit.
 Some reports of matchmaking errors on the subreddit were posted as recent as a few days ago.

-Nintendo released one of 2018’s most popular games, Fortnite, on the Switch just last week.
+Nintendo released Fortnite, one of 2018’s most popular games, on the Switch just last week.
 However, Fortnite‘s transition to the Nintendo Switch has not been smooth.
 There is still a lot of room for improvement.